The Engadine Valley - A Golfer's Paradise

 Where to stay in the Engadine

-Grand Hotel Kronenhof, Potresina
+Grand Hotel Kronenhof, Pontresina

 Look no further than the Grand Hotel Kronenhof for a wonderful stay to accompany your golfing endeavours.
-Located in the nearby town of Potresina and featuring views across to the Roseg glacier, glorious views of the valley sit on your doorstep.
+Located in the nearby town of Pontresina and featuring views across to the Roseg glacier, glorious views of the valley sit on your doorstep.
 The Grand Restaurant here reflects the region’s beauty, this palatial room creating a truly awe-inspiring surrounding.
 Visitors can relax in the Kronenhof Spa following their efforts on the course, which features a serene spa pool and a floating relaxation room.